-We test our algorithm on four control problems in the OpenAI gym environment~\citep{brockman2016openai}.
-For each of these problems, we define 1, 16, 25, 49 and 64 morphological learning sets ($M$).
-The goal of defining these various number of sets is to test the impact of the size of the training sets in producing robust and generalizable ANN controllers.
-Each combination of the problem and learning set size were run for 30 times for statistical significance.
-The morphological variations are defined on the following problems:
+We evaluate our algorithm on four control problems within the OpenAI gym environment~\citep{brockman2016openai}.
+For each problem, we define 1, 16, 25, 49, and 64 morphological learning sets ($M$) to examine the impact of learning set size on generating robust and generalizable controllers.
+All learning sets start from the same initial parameters and use identical increment steps, resulting in varying final parameters based on set size.
+Despite using small incremental steps, these changes significantly affect the agents' morphologies.
+Each problem-learning set size combination was run 30 times for statistical significance.

-\begin{enumerate} \item CartPole: a classic control problem that aims to balance a pole attached on top of a cart by pushing the cart right and left.
-We define the morphological variations on 2 morphological parameters, length and mass of the pole, starting from 0.1 for both parameters and increasing by increments of 0.1.
+\begin{enumerate} \item CartPole: Balancing a pole attached to a cart.
+Morphological variation parameters were the pole length and mass, starting from 0.1 and increasing by 0.1 increments.

-\item Bipedal Walker: a locomotion task of a 2 dimensional bipedal agent with two legs.
-We define the morphological variations on 2 morphological parameters, leg length and width, starting from 5 and 22 by increments of 2 and 1 respectively.
+\item Bipedal Walker: 2D bipedal locomotion task.
+Variation parameters include leg length and width, starting from 5 and 22 with increments of 2 and 1, respectively.

-\item Ant: a 3 dimensional locomotion task of a quadruped agent simulated on the Mujoco simulation environment.
-We define morphological variations on 2 parameters, the lengths of the upper and lower portion of the legs, starting from 0.2 and 0.4 by increments of 0.1.
+\item Ant: 3D Mujoco locomotion task of a quadruped agent.
+Variation parameters include lengths of upper and lower legs, starting from 0.2 and 0.4 in increments of 0.1.

-\item Walker2D: a 2 dimensional locomotion of a bipedal agent simulated on the Mujoco simulation environment.
-We define morphological variations on 2 morphological parameters, length of the upper leg, starting from 0.225 by the increments of 0.025, and lower part of the legs, starting at 0.25 in increments of 0.05.
+\item Walker2D: 2D Mujoco locomotion of a bipedal agent.
+Variation parameters include length of upper leg, starting from 0.225 in increments of 0.025, and lower leg starting at 0.25 in increments of 0.05.

 \end{enumerate}